‘Legends Of Tomorrow’: Where Will The CW’s Intrepid Band Of Superhero Time Travelers Go In Season 3?

 Unfortunately, the CW’s superhero time traveling show Legends of Tomorrow is off the air till next season.
-But as annoying as the short run for this show is – as compared with the full season for Arrow or The Flash– it at least leaves plenty of time for speculation about what season 3 will bring.
+But as annoying as the short run for this show is – as compared with the full season for Arrow or The Flash– it at least leaves plenty of time for speculation about what Season 3 will bring.
 As noted by Entertainment Weekly, that closing scene in the finale throws the door wide open for what might happen.

 The Legends of Tomorrow series has never shied away from doing the outrageous or the highly unusual.
 In fact, that’s largely been its raison d’etre.
 From going back in time to encounter Guinevere to fighting across the battlefields of World War I for the blood of Christ, virtually anything can happen when you’re talking time travel.